Viicos/django-autotyping/README.md

 > [!NOTE]\
 > As of today, generated type hints will only play well with [`django-types`](https://github.com/sbdchd/django-types). [`django-stubs`](https://github.com/typeddjango/django-stubs) requires a type for both the `__set__` and `__get__` types.
 > Instead, it is recommended to use the corresponding dynamic stub rule (`DJAS001`).
+This rule might be updated in the future to drop support for `django-types`.

 ### Add type hints for reverse relationships (`DJA002`)